Glaucoma: Causes, Types, Symptoms and Treatment

-A small space is located on the front side of eye and is called anterior chamber.
+A small space is located on the front side of the eye and is called the anterior chamber.
 The clear fluid constantly flows in and out of this chamber.
 This fluid provides nourishment to the nearby tissues.

 What is Glaucoma?

 It is important to bring this pressure down.
 If left untreated, the increased pressure starts to damage the optic nerve and other parts of the eye.
-This can lead towards the loss of vision.
+This can lead to the loss of vision.

-Glaucoma generally leaves an impact on both the eyes.
+Glaucoma generally leaves an impact on both eyes.
 Though, one eye is more likely to be affected as compared to the other eye.